fieldtrip/website/walkthrough.md

 {% include image src="/assets/img/walkthrough/wt_fig12.png" width="600" %}

 One consideration in choosing the width of your time-window is the wavelength of the frequency you want to calculate.
 As we view an oscillation as consisting of several cycles, this needs to be reflected in the time-window.
 Also, you need several cycles captured in your time-window to have a relative reliable estimate of its power during that time.
 This means that for a signal of 2 Hz the time window should be several times 0.5 seconds (T = 1/f).
 For higher frequencies this can be much shorter, 30Hz giving you a period of about 33 milliseconds.
 To not make concessions for one or the other extreme you can make your time-windows dependent on the frequency by making it a multiple of its period.
 It is recommended to not use less than 3 cycles.
 Remember, the way you define your window biases your results towards that particular view.
-If you are searching for long-lasting oscillations and therefore use time-windows of e.g. 10 cycles, your results will reflect that portion of your data most strongly.
+If you are searching for long-lasting oscillations and therefore use time-windows of e.g., 10 cycles, your results will reflect that portion of your data most strongly.
 If, instead, you use a window of 1 cycle, do not expect to see (although you might) oscillations evolving over time, as you are biasing your results against it.

 {% include image src="/assets/img/walkthrough/wt_fig13.png" width="600" %}